But I haven’t explored adaptogens yet, which are plants and herbs that contain bioactive compounds that can also support your brain.

 Below, you will find five reasons why you might want to start taking it regularly.

 If you decide to take it, it is important to find a Rhodiola rosea root extract that contains at least 1% salidriside and 3% rosavins.
 I use and recommend this brand.
+You can get it here or here.
 Since it is slightly stimulating, you should take it earlier in the day so that it doesn't disrupt your sleep.

 1. Rhodiola Treats Depression